On Jordan classes for Vinberg's theta-groups: Closure of a -Jordan class

-associated to multiplication from the left by $G$ and $G_0$, respectively.
+associated with multiplication from the left by $G_0$, and the adjoint action of $M_0$, respectively.
+Recall that we have natural identifications $\big(G_0\times^{M_0}\fm_1\big)/\!/G_0\cong \fm_1/\!/M_0$.
 We will invoke a variant of Luna's \'etale slice Theorem \cite{luna} and its consequences to deduce properties of the closure of $G_0$-Jordan classes.